 COYOTE SPLITS THE NIGHT: Should two androgynous coyotes give humanity fire when hominids throughout history have already destroyed themselves countless of times?
 And if they do, is it out of crafty benevolence or a serene self-effacing love of fermented meat?
 And what is a raven and his sexy eye who is, yes, a person itself, doing running a Zen monastery?
 See how one woman and her two children learn to own their creativity during a harrowing journey to the raven’s temple with only a guitar given to her by two enterprising quadrupeds in this musical comedy about humanity trying to make another go of it, possibly sometime around 3000 AD.

-On this site you can read the full versions of my futuristic novels REPORT THE EARTH and TO THE WELL OF EARTH, THE NIGHT FLYING COLLECTIVE and also my novella RETURNING TO THE WAVES.
+From this site you can order my futuristic novels REPORT THE EARTH and TO THE WELL OF EARTH, THE NIGHT FLYING COLLECTIVE, ORDERS OF THE MOON, and also my novella RETURNING TO THE WAVES from the BLURB BOOKSTORE.
 Here is a brief description of each.

 REPORT THE EARTH–the anatomies of the human population have ignited into brilliant spores turning the cities and all the human constructions on earth into gardens of lichens and moss where new and old forms of life thrive and create in a transformed eco-system.
 This novel is told by four beings who are all telepathically connected: Mira, a being with four arms, one eye and an enormous tongue, Aira, a part reptile from the high-desert, Zeaesque, an Orophine who are the beings responsible for bringing humans to earth, and Altarberry, the last remaining human who is set on bringing the earth back into human control.
 Read how these people learn to understand their own and other’s creativity in this lush new world.